eliranmal/git-flux/README.md

 ### uninstall

-- navigate to the temporary directory created during install:
+- navigate to the temporary directory used during install:

 ```sh
 cd ~/tmp
 ```

-- run this:
+- run the setup script again, with the `uninstall` option:

 ```sh
 ./setup.sh uninstall